sethteo/tp/docs/UserGuide.md

 - `view c 2` Lists all meetings of the first client.<br>
   ![result for 'view c 2'](images/resultImages/viewClientResult.png)

-### Editing a Meeting: `edit`
+### Editing a Meeting: `editMeeting`

 Edits an existing meeting for a client.

-Format: `editMeeting clientIndex/CLIENT_INDEX meetingIndex/MEETING_INDEX n/DESCRIPTION dt/DATE_TIME`
+Format: `editMeeting clientIndex/CLIENT_INDEX meetingIndex/MEETING_INDEX d/DESCRIPTION dt/DATE_TIME`

 - Edits the meeting specified by `MEETING_INDEX` for the client specified by `CLIENT_INDEX`.
 Both indexes must be positive integers 1, 2, 3, …​.
-- At least one of the optional fields must be provided.
+- All the fields (clientIndex, meetingIndex, description, datetime), must be provided.
 - Existing values will be updated to the input values.
 - When editing descriptions, the existing descriptions of the meeting will be removed i.e adding of descriptions is not cumulative.
-- You can remove all the meeting’s descriptions by typing `d/` without specifying any descriptions after it.

 Examples:

-- `editMeeting clientIndex/1 meetingIndex/2 n/starbucks meeting dt/01-01-2024 12:00` Edits the description and date/time of the 1st meeting of the 1st client.<br>
+- `editMeeting clientIndex/1 meetingIndex/2 n/starbucks meeting dt/01-01-2024 12:00` Edits the description and date/time of the 2nd meeting of the 1st client.<br>
   ![edit meeting result](images/resultImages/editMeetingResult.png)

-### Deleting a Meeting: `delete`
+### Deleting a Meeting: `deleteMeeting`

 Deletes a specific meeting for a client.